 Education and Workforce Development Project is comprised of two activities:

-- The Secondary Education Activity is piloting a cost-effective, sustainable and scalable model of improving public secondary schools through improved education quality, infrastructure and technology; and more inclusive governance, in 90 schools throughout Morocco.
+- The Secondary Education Activity is piloting a sustainable and scalable model of improving education quality in public secondary schools through a participatory approach to school governance, coupled with investments in infrastructure, technology, and training in 90 schools in three regions in Morocco.
 The goal is to prepare Moroccan youth to actively participate and succeed in today’s modern workforce.

 - The Workforce Development Activity focuses on increasing employability by improving the quality and relevance of private sector-driven technical and vocational education and training by providing incentives for public-private partnerships (PPPs).